-The VA's representations to the Court have been mostly inaccurate, 2 causing the Court to think the issue is resolved, but it is not.
+The VA's representations to the Court have been mostly inaccurate, 2 causing the Court to think the issue is resolved.
 The Court-having taken the VA's word so often-should not accept it again.
 What the Court has done thus far has been ineffective: